rachel-kt/liveQuant/README.md

 The package is modular, allowing users to run individual steps or the entire pipeline depending on their experimental design.
 It is intended for researchers studying gene expression dynamics at single-cell and single-molecule resolution.

+## Setting up the environment
+1. Create the environment from the yaml file:
+`conda env create -f liveQuant_092025_v3_2.yml`

+2. Activate the new environment:
+`conda activate liveQuant`

 ## Pre-processing of Raw Imaging Data:
 ### Step 1.
 Convert movie file to a sequence of TIFFs
 ![image info](./images/image_1.png)